mmkke/GMRI/PROTOTYPE.md

 <img src="figs/value_boxplots.png" width=800>

+There is not clear impact of seaonality on price based on this plot.
+There may be some effect on volume, but the realtionship is not clear.

 ### Correlations and Pairplots

 Checking for correlation amoung the features.

 <img src="figs/heatmap.png" width=800>

 There do appear to be some minor correlations between some of the features.
-At this point we will not drop any features from the analysis, but we will need to look into ways of account for covariance in the regression analysis.
+At this point we will not drop any features from the analysis, but we will need to look into ways of account for potential covariances in the regression analysis.

 <img src="figs/pairplots.png" width=800>